-Medications like Rilutek (Riluzole) and Radicava ( edaravone) are usually prescribed to treat ALs.
-Medicines can also help with muscle tightness, cramps, pain, depression etc.
+Medications like Rilutek (Riluzole) and Radicava ( edaravone) are usually prescribed to treat ALS.
+Medicines can also help with muscle tightness, cramps, pain, depression, etc.

 Proper nutritional support is crucial in patients with ALS.
 In a person with impaired swallowing or chewing, a physician or a dietitian may consider other nutritional options like PEG tube.

 A person with impaired respiratory muscles may need respiratory support during the night or throughout the day.
-This may start with needing only additional oxygen to CPAP to full ventilatory support.
+This may start with needing only add oxygen to CPAP to full ventilatory support.
 Respiratory therapy work on managing secretions in persons with respiratory muscles involvement.

-Rehabilitation Approach to ALS:
+Rehabilitation Approach :

 Rehabilitation is a key to maintain muscle function, manage muscle stiffness and tone, as well as to limit other clinical symptoms.
-It can be in form of physical, occupational and speech therapy.
+It can be in the form of physical, occupational and speech therapy.

 Since a majority of ALS patients have intact cognition, educating and teaching new compensatory skills are important rehabilitation approaches.

 This includes but not limited to educating about the disease progression, using different adaptive types of equipment for activities like walking, feeding, dressing etc, education regarding proper and safer positioning in bed or in a chair, using wheelchairs or motorized scooter for independence.
-Family and caregiver education, as well as training, is also crucial with ALS to help and support a patient in a right way.
+Family and caregiver education, as well as training, is also crucial with ALS to help and support a patient in the right way.

 In addition, maintaining and improving the range of motion is necessary.
 AAROM, AROM, or strengthening exercises are good options to improve range of motion.
 Physical therapy can target pain management and functional independence.
 A therapist can provide different braces like AFO or KAFO etc that can aid in functional mobility.

-Physical and Occupational therapy can help identify a proper means of transport.
+Physical and Occupational therapy can help identify the proper means of transport.
 They can measure and train a patient for appropriate wheelchair or motorized scooter.
 With appropriate positioning and independence in propulsion, therapists can aid in independent mobility as well as preventing skin breakdowns.